Zelenskyy tells Putin to come to Türkiye if he wants talks, after Trump intervention

 On Telegram, his chief of staff, Andriy Yermak, added: "What about Putin?
 Is he afraid?
 We'll see."

-The Ukrainian leader had responded guardedly earlier on Sunday after the Russian president, in a night-time televised statement that coincided with prime time in the US, proposed direct talks in Istanbul next Thursday, May 15.
+The Ukrainian leader had responded guardedly earlier on Sunday after the Russian president, in a night-time televised statement that coincided with prime time in the US, proposed direct talks in Istanbul on May 15.

 Putin's suggestion came hours after major European powers demanded on Saturday in Kyiv that he agree to an unconditional 30-day ceasefire or face "massive" new sanctions, a position that Trump's Ukraine envoy Keith Kellogg endorsed.